What our Fossil Fuels lesson plan includes

 Subbituminous coal has 35–45% carbon in it.
 Most coal of this type is about 100 million years old.
 The heating value is lower than bituminous coal, and it accounts for nearly half of the coal people mine in America.
 Most of it is in the state of Wyoming.
 The last type is lignite, which has 25–35% carbon and the lowest energy content.
 Scientists consider it a “young” coal that has not been subjected to the extreme heat and pressure of older rocks.
 It’s crumbly and contains a lot of moisture.
 People use it to generate electricity, but some people convert it to a synthetic natural gas.

 Next, students will learn all about oil.
 As of 2017, oil generates only about 0.6% of the electricity the U.S. produces.
 However, 70% of all the oil we consume is for transportation.
 Crude oil is also formed from plants and animals that lived millions of years ago, except it exists in liquid form.
-Most oil deposits began forming either at the bottom of the ocean’s surface, in tiny spaces within sedimentary rocks, or in tar or oil sands.
+Most oil deposits began forming either at the bottom of the ocean’s surface in tiny spaces within sedimentary rocks, or in tar or oil sands.

-Students will learn that people can’t use crude oil as it is found.
-It needs to be refined.
+Students will learn that people can’t use crude oil as it is found because it needs to be refined.
 The lesson explains how this process works and what products result from the refining process.
 Humans have known about crude oil for hundreds of years, but we didn’t start using it consistently until the mid-1800s, when we started using to make kerosene for oil lamps.
 The top three oil producers in the world are Saudi Arabia, the United States, and Russia.
 The top three consumers are the United States, China, and Japan.

 Similarly to using coal, using oil has its downsides as well.
 When it burns, it emits dangerous greenhouse gases, which contribute to global warming and acid rain.
 Car exhaust releases gases into the air that can lead to diseases like cancer and asthma.